Efficient transaction throughput

 For transactions, two options are usually operated in parallel:

-For information exchange, especially in the online banking context, the Service Data Connector supports the exchange of freely configurable information, allowing the bank to define order forms and reports to match the services it can provide, based on generic XML messages.
+For information exchange, especially in the online banking context, the Service Data Connector supports the exchange of freely configurable information, allowing the bank to define the services it can provide, based on generic XML messages.
+Such new services can be onboarded and delivered to the clients quickly using smart forms and smart reports embedded in an automated end-to-end process.
+Typical examples from our user community include cards management, loan applications, handling of term deposits.

 Within the framework of the Deutsche Bundesbank’s Electronic Access (EÖ), banks and authorized corporates can manage their Bundesbank accounts electronically, collect statements and submit payments.
 An automated communication tool, MultiCash Transfer, can be implemented in the workflows to handle this exchange.
 Payment files and messages are received from the Bundesbank and immediately passed on to the client’s accounting package and / or Treasury Management package.
 In the same way, payment files generated by the accounting system are imported using an automated file interface and submitted to the Bundesbank.
 An on-screen report of all files received from or submitted to the Bundesbank is available, and full details of each file can also be consulted.
 The easy-to-operate administration functions enable the user to configure the system according to his individual needs.